Mon – Sun: 24/7 Electrical

 The circuit breaker panel or switchboard is the heart of your home’s electrical system.
 It houses switches that automatically shut off power if a circuit becomes overloaded.

 A tripped breaker is more than just a minor inconvenience; it can be a warning sign of a potentially dangerous situation.
 When a breaker trips, it usually indicates that the circuit has become overloaded, which means it’s drawing more electrical current than it’s designed to handle safely.
-If left unchecked, this overload can cause the wiring to overheat, posing a serious fire hazard.
+If left unchecked, this overload can cause the wiring to overheat, posing a severe fire hazard.

 To identify a tripped breaker, locate your home’s main electrical panel and carefully inspect the breakers.
-A tripped breaker will typically be in the "off" position, while functioning breakers remain in the "on" position.
+A tripped breaker will typically be in the “off” position while functioning breakers remain in the “on” position.

 However, some breakers may not have a clear “on” or “off” label, making it more challenging to determine their status.
 In these cases, the tripped breaker may appear slightly out of alignment with the rest of the breakers.